natifani/animal-shelter-soa-project/README.md

 # animal-shelter-soa-project

+## SOA topic - k8s deployment of a Spring boot application and MySQL database

 Before deploying the resources, the following variables need to be replaced in the configuration:
 - DB_SERVER
 - DB_NAME